top of page

 What to Look For:

-• 50 - 300 lumens range is recommended daily carry
+• 50 - 300 lumens range is recommended for daily carry

 • Metal body